 The elite tech has perfected actions that are specifically designed for bass angling, with 11 different variants to choose from, featuring lengths from 6’6” to 7’11” and powers from medium to Extra heavy, depending on the swimbait size you wish to throw, we would recommend using the 7’11” length for mid to large sizes for optimum performance.

-Another feature you don’t see very often with baitcasting rods that KastKing provides is the options to either use the standard one piece or a two piece rod, making these rods fairly unique if that’s what you choose to get.
+Another feature you don’t see very often with baitcasting rods that KastKing provides is the option to either use the standard one-piece or a two-piece rod, making these rods fairly unique if that’s what you choose to get.

-The rod features SCII blanks and IPC tooling technology, The Mojo Bass series of rods are extremely balanced as well as sensitive, while coming in at 15% lighter than their predecessor St. Croix offering.
+The rod features SCII blanks and IPC tooling technology, The Mojo Bass series of rods are extremely balanced as well as sensitive while coming in at 15% lighter than their predecessor St. Croix offers.

 And as with all St. Croix products, they have a stellar warranty and customer service that really goes above and beyond to help out their customers.

-The Skeet Reese Victory Pro was designed in part by the professional angler who’s name, as you could probably guess, is Skeet Reese.
+The Skeet Reese Victory Pro was designed in part by the professional angler whose name, as you could probably guess, is Skeet Reese.

 The rod blank is constructed using a 40/36 carbon material used only in the highest quality performance rods.

-This rod is specifically made for swimbaits and the performance shows on the water.
+This rod is specifically made for swimbaits; the performance shows on the water.

-The rod comes in at 7 feet in length and also features Pacbay minima one piece guides, custom fighting butt, and a redesigned reel seat.
+The rod comes in at 7 feet in length and features Pacbay minima piece guides, a custom fighting butt, and a redesigned reel seat.

 Featuring multi-layered blanks giving it superior durability and titanium oxide guide inserts.

-Lew also features their own reel seats, the soft touch skeletal reel seats have zero sharp edges and prevents hands and fingers from getting sore.
+Lew also features their own reel seats, the soft-touch skeletal reel seats have zero sharp edges and prevent hands and fingers from getting sore.

 The Custom Lite also features split grips with Winn advanced polymer similar to tennis racket handles for ultimate grip in any weather conditions.

-The rod that we specifically recommend for swimbait fishing in these series of rods is the 7’11 model.
+The rod that we specifically recommend for swimbait fishing in this series of rods is the 7’11 model.
 This rod has all the preferred requirements to effectively fish swimbaits.

-We hope this article gives you some insight on what to look for when choosing a rod and hopefully one of these rods will help you have many excellent days on the water.
+We hope this article gives you some insight into what to look for when choosing a rod, and hopefully, one of these rods will help you have many excellent days on the water.